 - Search for items by typing keywords in the Search box and pressing Enter.

-- Ctrl+click or Shift+click many items to select them all, and add them all to a map at once, for example.
+- Press Ctrl and click or press Shift and click many items to select them all, and add them all to a map at once, for example.

 - Copy an item's path using the Clipboard group on the ribbon.